Updated: Aug 6, 2021

 Next time: Revelations

 I graduated from St Hilda's College, Oxford, with an MA in Literae Humaniores (Classics) in 2006, and subsequently converted to law.
-In my spare time, I write novels about vampires and zombies, with a sprinkling of Latin.
-My fourth novel (the final instalment of the Solis Invicti series) is out on 5 August 2017.
+I write novels about vampires and lost civilisations, with a sprinkling of Latin and Ancient Greek.

 The Metamorphoses quotation is from Mary M Innes's 1955 translation (Penguin Classics edition).